View FREE Lessons!

 Break Even # Units = Fixed Cost / (Price – Variable Unit Cost)

 Assume you are considering opening a small ice cream parlor.
-After doing some research you estimate your total monthly fixed expense would equal $1,100.
-This includes rent, office utilities, and other overhead expenses.
-You estimate your variable cost at $1.20 per scoop.
-This includes the cost of ice cream, cups, napkins, and labor.
+You estimate your total monthly fixed expense would equal $1,100, which includes rent, office utilities, and other overhead expenses.
+Ice cream, cups, napkins, and labor are your variable costs.
+You believe they will equal $1.20 per scoop.
 You plan to charge $2.50 per scoop.
-Your break-even would equal 847 scoops.
-The calculation is shown below:
+Your break-even would equal 847 ice cream scoops per month.
+The calculation is below:

 Break-even # Units = $1,100/ ($2.50-$1.20)